Early Years Curriculum Map Term 3

 - Talk about animals in the farm and house

 The children will have access to creative art throughout the curriculum and will learn through a creative medium.
 Specific areas covered will include:

-- Working together on collaborative projects, model making and printing.
+- Working together on collaborative projects, chair/ vehicle making.

 Physical development will include gross and fine motor development.
 These areas will be covered across the curriculum and within the playground.
 Areas covered will include:

-- Drawing, tracing and using a variety of tools with playdough, plasticine and clay.
+- Drawing, cutting and building using a variety of mediums.

-- Manipulating playdough and other malleable materials in order to increase muscle strength.
+- Making and manipulating porridge and other malleable materials in order to increase muscle strength.

 - Using magnets, cotton reels, threading beads to develop fine motor coordination.